DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/rqa.md

 rr = rrate(dist)
 ```

-Since the recurrence rate is an estimated measure, it has a small error, how you can check in the following graphic, that displays the relative error between the RR computed by `RMA.jl` and the standard approach.
+Since the recurrence rate is an estimated measure, it has a small error, how you can check in the following graphic, that displays the relative error between the RR computed by `RecurrenceMicrostatesAnalysis.jl` and the standard approach.
 ![Relative error of recurrence rate compared to the value computed using the standard method.
 Panel (f) provides an overview of the error distributions presented in panels (a)-(e).](assets/figure_1.png)

 ##  Determinism